Inuksuk: Name

-The Hammer of Thor, located on the Ungava Peninsula, Quebec may be an inuksuk.
+The Hammer of Thor, located on the Ungava Peninsula, Quebec is most likely an inuksuk rather than of viking origin.

 Modern usage

 Inuksuit continue to serve as an Inuit cultural symbol.
 An inuksuk is the centrepiece of the flag and coat of arms of the Canadian territory of Nunavut, and the flag of Nunatsiavut.
 The Inuksuk High School in Iqaluit is named after the landmark.

 Inuksuit—particularly, but not exclusively, of the inunnguaq variety—are also increasingly serving as a mainstream Canadian national symbol.
 In 1999, Inukshuk was the name for the International Arctic Art & Music Project of ARBOS in the Canadian provinces of Quebec, Ontario, Nunavik, and Nunavut; and in Greenland, Austria, Denmark and Norway.

 On July 13, 2005, Canadian military personnel erected an inuksuk on Hans Island, along with a plaque and a Canadian flag, as part of Canada's longstanding dispute with Denmark over the small Arctic island.
 The markers have been erected throughout the country, often as generic gateways into tourist regions, including a 9 m inuksuk that stands in Toronto on the shores of Lake Ontario.
 Located in Battery Park, it commemorates the World Youth Day 2002 festival that was held in the city in July 2002.

 An inunnguaq is the basis of the logo of the 2010 Winter Olympics designed by Vancouver artist Elena Rivera MacGregor.
 Its use in this context has been controversial among the Inuit, and the First Nations within British Columbia.
 Although the design has been questioned, people believe it pays tribute to Alvin Kanak's 1986 inuksuk at English Bay.
 Friendship and the welcoming of the world are the meanings of both the English Bay structure and the 2010 Winter Olympics emblem.

 The Vancouver 2010 logo and the construction of inuksuit around the world have led to increasing recognition of them.
 There are five authentic inuksuit which were donated to other jurisdictions —wholly or in part—by the government of Canada: they are located in Brisbane, Australia; Monterrey, Mexico; Oslo, Norway; Washington, D.C., United States; and Guatemala City, Guatemala.

-A Canadian-donated inuksuk was built in Monterrey, Mexico, in October 2007 by the Inuvialuit artist Bill Nasogaluak.
+A Canadian-donated inuksuk was built in Monterrey, Mexico, in October 2007 by the Inuvialuk artist Bill Nasogaluak.
 The sculpture was presented to the people of the northern state of Nuevo León as a gift from the Monterrey chapter of the Canadian Chamber of Commerce in Mexico and the Government of Canada, to mark the chamber's 10th anniversary in the city.
 The sculpture stands over the Santa Lucía Riverwalk.
 Nasogaluak, of Tuktoyaktuk, personally chose the rocks for the structure from a local quarry near Monterrey.
 The inuksuk contains two rocks which the artist took to Mexico from Canada, one from the high Arctic and another from his home town of Toronto.
 Together they form the inuksuk's heart.